 The 1981 book, The Phantom Prince: My Life with Ted Bundy, chronicles the couple’s rocky relationship and was published eight years before Bundy was executed on January 24, 1989.

-According to Esquire, she was entirely unaware of her boyfriend’s nightly bloodlust — until she saw a composite drawing of the primary suspect in several local murder in a local newspaper in 1974.
+According to Esquire, she was entirely unaware of her boyfriend’s nightly bloodlust — until she saw a composite drawing of the primary suspect in a local newspaper in 1974.
 The illustration included the name “Ted” as its only piece of information and immediately raised her suspicions.

 Bundy’s murder spree, of course, was already well underway and would end with 30-something homicides across seven states.
 Though the true number of victims is unknown, Bundy confessed to 30 murders.

 While much of Bundy’s life has been explored in true crime novels, fictionalized films, and the Netflix documentary, Conversations with a Killer: The Ted Bundy Tapes, it is Elizabeth Kloepfer and her time with Bundy that can provide us with relevant context, background, and harrowing details previously unknown.